 Brown Patches in Lawn?
 (Causes + How to Fix)

-The sight of patches with the dead, dying, or dormant grass is very unpleasing, especially if your neighbor next door has a lush green carpet on their lawn.
+The sight of patches with the dead, dying, or dormant grass is very unpleasing, especially if your next door neighbor has a lush green carpet on their lawn.
 This clearly points that there is a serious problem with your lawn.
 The good news is that there are many ways of fixing a patchy lawn.
 But …

 What to do with Grass Clippings (After Mowing)